 All orders, decrees, judgments, and proceedings of the court will be filed in accordance with these rules, which will constitute entry on the docket kept by the clerk under Fed.R.Civ.P.
 58 and 79.

-All signed orders will be filed electronically by the court or court personnel, except for those filed under seal.
+All signed orders will be filed electronically by the court or court personnel.
 Any order or other court-issued document filed electronically without the original signature of a judge or clerk has the same force and effect as if the judge or clerk had signed a paper copy of the order and it had been entered on the docket in a conventional manner.